snaphydroponics/user-guide.snaphydroponics.info/_en/authorized-resellers.md

 They are authorized to acquire SNAP Hydroponics nutrient solutions from IPB-UPLB for resell purposes.
 They are trained in the theoretical and practical aspects of hydroponics with emphasis on setting-up and running a SNAP Hydroponics system;
-identification of different nutrient deficiency and toxicity symptoms;
-basic concepts in plant nutrition relevant to hydroponics vegetable production.
+identification of different nutrient deficiency and toxicity symptoms; and basic concepts in plant nutrition relevant to hydroponics vegetable production.

 SNAP Nutrient Solution for Hydroponics is developed, manufactured and sold at